HackerYou/student-resources/part-time-web-development.md

 1. You can use the Slack Channel **#helpme** and you'll be able to ask your question to many alumni of our programs
 2. Use the **classroom channel** for your course to ask a question and perhaps a classmate or two will be able to help you!
 3. **After-class Mentor Office Hours** are a great place to ensure you'll be getting your questions answered by the mentors of your course
-4. **Alumni Office Hours** occur on Thursdays from 6:00pm - 8:00pm (Eastern) or Saturdays/Sundays 1:00pm - 4:00pm (Eastern) and during these sessions, you can ask for help from our amazing Alumni Mentors!
+4. **Alumni Office Hours** occur on Wednesdays/Thursdays from 6:00pm - 8:00pm (Eastern) or Saturdays/Sundays 1:00pm - 4:00pm (Eastern) and during these sessions, you can ask for help from our amazing Alumni Mentors!
 Want to learn more about **Alumni Office Hours**?
 Read below!

 ## Alumni Office Hours